zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 [APZ 107.5] (#apz107 .5) {#apz107 .5 .ref .apz} "Cravings Second
-Man hovers in this long conundrance, and from this spirit to the other soul Coming does not exceed the cessation.”
+Man hovers in this long conundrance, and from this spirit to the other soul Coming does not exceed the cessation."

-“The cravings thus cause suffering, and the despised cravings have no hardness The monk in remembrance will behave” thus the craving of the cravings Singly in the sense.
+"The cravings thus cause suffering, and the despised cravings have no hardness The monk in remembrance will behave" thus the craving of the cravings Singly in the sense.

 [APZ 107.6] (#apz107 .6) {#apz107 .6 .ref .apz} "How to Spend
-Is it single because of the monastic street?”
+Is it single because of the monastic street?"
 Since lust is a favorite, monaththa Wetharaganai was single.
 Yakantha Vetadoshanui was singled, because he had impoverished malice.
 Ekantha Vetamohanui was single, because the brains were made.
 Claysayan Conveyor Because in that way, the girl is not lonely.

 [APZ 107.7] (#apz107 .7) {#apz107 .7 .ref .apz} "How to Spend
-Got to the monotonous road, single?” (ii) The road is the four Satipatzers say.
+Got to the monotonous road, single?" (ii) The road is the four Satipatzers say.
 A four year to the chiefs, the pangchendrians, The Aryan tells the octagonal road, to the septic, to the septic.
 'Nationality The Buddha, who has seen the imaginable, knows the way.
 Pre One